 10. Start the engine and let it idle.
 The gas analyzer should show 0.15-1.0% (2.6L engine) or 0.3-1.2% (2.8L engine).

-For 2.8 l engines, the CO content can be corrected with the CO adjustment screw on the intake air mass flow meter.
+For 2.8L engines, the CO content can be adjusted using the CO adjustment screw on the air mass flow meter.

-2.6L engines do not have this option.
-If the CO content does not reach the nominal values, then the self-diagnosis system usually registers a malfunction and it can be found in the corresponding printout.
+2.6 L engines do not have this option.
+If the CO content does not reach the nominal values, the self-diagnostic system usually registers a malfunction and it can be found in the corresponding printout.

-- - injector leaks
+- - leaky injector seating

 - high fuel pressure

-- Faulty coolant temperature sensor.
+- the coolant temperature sensor is faulty.

-With a low CO content:
+With reduced CO content: